Look skywards for swifts back from Africa

 Continue reading

-Swifts need our help in villages, towns and cities
+Swifts need help now in villages, towns and cities

 Walking by the lake on the Blickling National Trust estate, I was spellbound by a flock of seventy or so swifts.
-In the distance, lightning lashed while at the lake’s edge, swifts feasted on clouds of insects.
-Watching silhouettes of scythe-like wings and forked tails whirling over my head, I wondered if these long-distance migrants were passing through or nesting nearby.
+In the distance, lightning flashed while at the lake’s edge, these agile birds feasted on clouds of insects.
+Watching silhouettes of scythe wings and fork tails whirling over my head, I wondered if these long-distance migrants were passing through or nesting nearby.
 Other times, I’ve seen swifts swoop across the lake and dip their head in the water before pitching upwards and shivering to shake droplets from their feathers.

 Continue reading